QTI Converter Online: Word, PDF, and CSV to QTI Files

 May 19, 2026

-QTI Converter Online: Free Tool to Convert Any Document to QTI
+QTI Converter Online: Convert Any Document to QTI

 If you teach with Canvas, Brightspace, Moodle, or Blackboard, you have probably hit the same wall: you wrote your quiz in Word, Google Docs, or a spreadsheet, and now you have to retype every question into your LMS.
 There is a faster path.
 Formswrite's QTI converter turns your existing document into a valid QTI 2.1 / QTI 2.2 package that imports cleanly into every major LMS.